abdel792/myFavoriteTopics/readme.md

 * You can assign a keyboard shortcut to open each of the dialog boxes mentioned in previous chapters, in the menu "Input gestures" and, more specifically, in the category 'Tools'.
 * When no item is present in the list, only the "Add a new section", "Add a new key" and "Close" buttons are displayed.

+## Change for 1.2 ##

+* This version provides the compatibility of the add-on with WxPython version 4, especially for dialog boxes for modifying and renaming keys for each topic;

 ## Change for 1.1 ##